hecerinc/Notes-On/finanzas/chap6.md

 You can and should pay the total balance before the due date.
 This way you avoid incurring in finance charges.

-If you cannot pay for the fulll balance, you can pay any amount that is >= the **minimum monthly payment** specified on your card statement.
+If you cannot pay for the full balance, you can pay any amount that is >= the **minimum monthly payment** specified on your card statement.

 > **minimum monthly payment**: in an open account credit, a minimum specified percentage of the new account balance that must be paid in order to remain current.